architv/architv.github.io/_posts/2015-06-18-a-week-at-an-ashram.md

 permalink: a-week-at-an-ashram
 ---

-> Who looks outside dreams, who looks inside awakes
+> Who looks outside dreams, who looks inside awakens
 > - Carl Jung

 Recently I had a chance to experience an ashram like setting at the SPIC MACAY's annual convention at IIT Bombay.
 I haven't been associated with SPIC MACAY for long and was made aware about it by a friend.
 The idea of the convention is to disconnect from the outside world for a week and connect with your inner self.
 Since the timing of the convention coincided with the end of my semester, I decided to participate in it.<!--more-->